 Hungary Gambling Regulation

-Gambling Regulation Hungary is a European country that is also a member of the European Union.
-While its population amounts to 10 million people, with 17 million international overnight tourists per year, it is one of the most visited Central European countries.
-This means that the country has a great potential of boosting its economy by offering different forms of entertainment to tourists.
+Gambling Regulation Hungary is a European country and a member of the European Union.
+Although its population is about 10 million, it welcomes 17 million international overnight tourists per year, making it one of the most visited countries in Central Europe.
+This gives the country great potential to boost its economy by offering different forms of entertainment to visitors.

-Many countries choose to legalize gambling as a way to attract even more visitors who can contribute to their economies.
+Many countries choose to legalize gambling to attract more visitors who can contribute to their economies.
 In Hungary, however, the gambling climate is a bit more complicated.
-A simple answer to the question “Is gambling legal in Hungary?” would be – yes, it is.
-However, gambling is heavily regulated within the territory of the European country.
+The simple answer to the question “Is gambling legal in Hungary?” is yes, but gambling is heavily regulated within the country.

-Even though some forms of gambling have been legalized in Hungary, the majority of them are a monopoly of the state-owned Szerencsejáték Zrt.
-The lack of opportunity for any other operators to legally operate on the Hungarian market makes the gambling industry within the country rather restricted.
+Even though some forms of gambling are legal in Hungary, most of them are the monopoly of the state-owned Szerencsejáték Zrt.
+Because no other operators can legally enter the market, the gambling industry remains quite restricted.

-Currently, the two forms of gambling that have been legalized in Hungary are land-based and online casinos.
+Currently, the two legal forms of gambling in Hungary are land-based and online casinos.
 These options give Hungarian players a few ways to legally bet on their favorite casino games and enjoy their time gambling.

 Gambling Regulations

-As a former Soviet country, Hungary had a long history of illegal gambling, which in its turn created a huge underground gambling market that was ruled by different criminal groups.
-Following the fall of the Soviet Union, Hungary was among the first former Soviet countries to legalize gambling.
+As a former Soviet country, Hungary had a long history of illegal gambling, which in turn created a large underground gambling market controlled by various criminal groups.
+After the Soviet Union fell, Hungary was among the first former Soviet states to legalize gambling.

-In the following years, the gambling industry was fully monopolized by a state-owned enterprise.
-Even after the country joined the EU, it would not allow foreign operators to offer their services to Hungarian players, continuing to restrict the gambling market within the country.
-It was not until 2013, that the Hungarian government felt the pressure to loosen up its restrictions and allowed offshore providers to offer their services in Hungary.
+In the years that followed, the gambling industry was fully monopolized by a state-owned enterprise.
+Even after the country joined the EU, foreign operators were not allowed to offer their services to Hungarian players, and the gambling market remained restricted.
+It was not until 2013 that the Hungarian government, under pressure, relaxed its restrictions and allowed offshore providers to operate in Hungary.

-Under the current laws, any individual who is over the age of 18 can legally participate in gambling activities licensed in Hungary.
-The gambling sector within the European country is regulated by Act ⅩⅩⅩⅣ of 1991 on Gambling Operations.
-The same piece of legislation has provided guidelines for the regulatory bodies responsible for licensing and overseeing sports betting, lottery, and casino gaming on the territory of Hungary.
-Operations of so-called card rooms are also governed following the sections of Act ⅩⅩⅩⅣ of 1991.
+Under current law, any individual over the age of 18 can legally participate in gambling activities licensed in Hungary.
+The sector is regulated by Act ⅩⅩⅩⅣ of 1991 on Gambling Operations.
+The same legislation sets guidelines for the regulatory bodies responsible for licensing and overseeing sports betting, lotteries, and casino gaming within Hungary.
+The operation of so-called card rooms is also governed by sections of Act ⅩⅩⅩⅣ of 1991.

 Legalization of Gambling